tabishfayyaz/notes-and-books/android-coroutines.md

     println("Main program ends: ${Thread.currentThread().name}")

-    delay(2000) //application does not wait for all coroutines to exit process so we add a fake wait }
+    delay(2000) //application does not wait for all coroutines to exit the process so we add a fake wait }
 ```